IncubatorShokuhou/SolarSeer/README.md

 Network
 ---
-SolarSeer is an end-to-end AI model for 24-hour-ahead solar irradiance forecasting across the USA.
+SolarSeer is an end-to-end AI model trained with 16 MI200 GPUs for 24-hour-ahead solar irradiance forecasting across the USA.
 The network input is the past 6-hour satellite observations and the future 24-hour clear-sky solar irradiance, where clear-sky solar irradiance is a function of latitude, longtitude and time.
 The network output is the future 24-hour-ahead solar irradiance forecasts.
 SolarSeer can serve as a foundation model for solar PV power generation forecasting.
 The network structure of SolarSeer is as follows: